 Loss of habitat due to forestry activities, development and expansion of agriculture is the main threat to lynx populations.
 Small isolated populations, such as those in France, Switzerland, Germany and Austria are particularly vulnerable to habitat fragmentation due to road construction - collision with vehicles is a major cause of mortality - and development.

 As with other large carnivores, habitat corridors and wildlife crossings on major roads are essential for long-term lynx conservation, along with prevention of deforestation and management of forests to benefit prey species.

 Depredation on livestock

 Damage to livestock is low, but does occur, mainly affecting sheep farmers and reindeer herders.
-There is considered to be no danger to humans, although instances of lynx attacking dogs have been reported.
+For example, between 2012 and 2016 and compensation was paid for average of one sheep a year killed by lynx in Slovakia, compared to 368 killed by wolves.
+Losses in Norway are much higher than elsewhere in Europe, as in some areas sheep are grazed unattended in forested areas There is considered to be no danger to humans, although instances of lynx attacking dogs have been reported.

 Illegal killing of lynx occurs across most of its range, often in response to depredation on livestock.
 Protective measures and payment of compensation can remove the motivation for illegal killing.

-In countries such as Norway, Croatia and Slovenia, licensed hunting may be compounded by other factors such as poaching and habitat loss, keeping lynx populations at a vulnerable level.
+In countries such as Norway, Croatia and Slovenia, the effects of licensed hunting may be compounded by other factors such as poaching and habitat loss, keeping lynx populations at a vulnerable level.